MichelNivard/Ridian/README.md

    - **Installation Guide:** Choose your operating system (Windows, macOS, Linux) and follow the installation instructions provided on the CRAN website.

 3. **Install PANDOC.**
+   - If you have RStudio installed PANDOC s usually installed, if not:

- -   Windows: Download and run the Pandoc installer from the latest release page.
+   -   **Windows:** Download and run the Pandoc installer from the [pandoc website](https://pandoc.org/installing.html)
--   macOS: Install Pandoc using Homebrew with the command:
+   -   **macOS: **Install Pandoc using Homebrew with the command:
 ```bash
 brew install pandoc
 ```

--   Linux: Install Pandoc via your distribution’s package manager, for example:
+   -   **Linux:** Install Pandoc via your distribution’s package manager, for example:
+   -
 ```
 bash
 sudo apt-get install pandoc